kevinmeredith/tech-lead-book/ch3-sleep-in-same-quarters.md

 Over the five-week rotation, I took two shifts, whereas the remaining three team members took one.
 I took it upon myself to bear more of the burden as the leader.
 It was my duty to my fellow troops.

-Steven Pressfield's "The Warrior Ethos" perfectly captures the epitome of a true leader in this story of Alexander the Great:
+Steven Pressfield's book, "The Warrior Ethos," perfectly captures the epitome of a leader in this story of Alexander the Great:

 > Once, Alexander was leading his army through a waterless desert.
 The column was strung out for miles,